 As veteran moms know, nursing has many memorable moments.
 One particular memory that may stand out is the first time you broke out your breast pump.
 You were nervous, sleep-deprived, and probably had no idea what you were doing.
-Caitlin knows that moment all too well because she has totally been there.
+Caitlin from Ashland Health knows that moment all too well because, as a mom of three, she has totally been there.
 Since then she has pumped over a thousand times and has been trained by some of the top breast pump manufacturers.
-This is why today we’re having her share her top tips on what to do when first breaking out your breast pump.
-Welcome, Caitlin!

-Thanks, Nina!
-At Ashland Health, my team and I work hard to help moms everywhere feel confident using their breast pumps.
-I have come up with the three steps that I think will make the task of Breaking Out Your Breast Pump less intimidating.
+At Ashland Health, Caitline and her team work hard to help moms everywhere feel confident using their breast pumps.
+She has come up with the three steps that I think make the task of Breaking Out Your Breast Pump less intimidating.
 You can do them all in one day, but I think it is best to do it over a three day period.

 Before we get to the three steps, you first need a breast pump!
 In this modern world of baby gear galore, selecting a breast pump can be overwhelming.
 You’ve probably heard that your insurance will cover a breast pump.
 It’s true!
 But how are you supposed to find time to call your insurance company during the mayhem of nesting while pregnant or the never-ending cycle of changing and feeding your newborn?!